sheilsarda/ResearchNotes/china_supply_chains/README.md

 - Compared to a Walmart, a garment that you see in stores there took 9 months from concept to reaching the shop floor
 - 7 Boeing 747 worth of products leaving the Guangzhou airport every day, and this one company is purchasing 30% of all available air cargo space
 - The supply chain configurations needed to make this happen are small-batches, have raw materials and machines all on-site, etc.
+- Big box stores currently lease warehouses from players like GLP
+- A lot of times, the products are not getting made until the consumer actually buys the product (C2M : Consumer to Manufacturer)
+	- Consumers think they have a choice, but nothing random is cheap or efficient
+	- All the data manufacturers collect about consumers make the manufacturers very smart on what each customer is going to buy at the end of the day even before they make a choice
+	- Data-driven planned economy

 ### Evaluating People